The muskrat is a

 To keep the muskrats from tunneling in your yard we can run exclusion

 wire.
-Nuisance Wildlife Control will lay the wire flat against the
+Nuisance Bat and Wildlife Control will lay the wire flat against the

 banks, and fasten it down every few feet to keep it in place.
 Wire will

 a foot above to at least three feet below water level.

 Since the wire will eventually corrode, this method is not recommended

 for ponds where swimming is planned.
 NBWC can also run rip-rapping with